melontini/andromeda-wiki/docs/entities/README.md

 description: Entity related tweaks
 ---

+### Zombies Don't Pick up Garbage (1.0.0+)

+This prevents zombies from picking up things like rotten flesh.
+If [Throwable Items](/mechanics/#throwable-items-🥏-0-5-0) are on, zombies will also pick up those.

+You can add your own items with the `andromeda:zombies_pick_up` tag!

+### All Zombies Can Pick up Items (1.0.0+)

+A companion tweak to the previous one.

+In vanilla, only some zombies can pick up items.
+The higher the difficulty, the more zombies can pick up items.
+This tweak allows all zombies to pick up items, regardless of difficulty.

 ### Snowball Tweaks ❄ (0.8.0+)

 * Set a custom cooldown for snowball usage.
 * Freeze entities on hit.
 * Extinguish entities on hit.
+* Melt When on Fire: Snowballs will melt if set on fire.
+* Build Up Layers: Snowballs will freeze water and build up snow layers on hit.

 ### Slime Tweaks 💧 (0.7.0+)